One of the things that I love most about Android TV’s is that you can navigate around the screen with nothing more than your TV remote.

 Next, click on Keyboard.

-Here you can see a snapshot of which virtual keyboard is active for your Android TV device.
-Since i have an external keyboard connected, I’ve also got the Physical Keyboard menu.
+Here you can see a snapshot of which virtual keyboard is active for your Android TV or Google TV device.
+Since I have an external keyboard connected, I’ve also got the Physical Keyboard menu.

 Click on Manage Keyboards to continue.

-This will show you a list of all of the virtual keyboards that you have installed on your device.
-It’s also where you can change the different keyboard layouts to different languages or even specific uses in the same language.
+This will show you a list of all the virtual keyboards you have installed on your device.
+It’s also where you can change the keyboard layouts to different languages or even specific uses in the same language.

-Here, we’re just going to enable Null Keyboard by flipping the switch next to it.
+Here, we will enable Null Keyboard by flipping the switch next to it.

 When you do, you’ll see a warning box appear.

-Since this is a third-party app, Google wants to make sure that you’re aware of the potential risks.
+Since this is a third-party app, Google wants to ensure you know the potential risks.

 Click OK to continue, then go back to the Keyboard Menu.